CoronaWhy/task-geo/docs/data_model.rst

 ==================

-- Cite the source of your data. ( In the docstring of your data_source file, and on the ``AUTHORS.rst`` Data Sources, of course, include yourself between the contributors).
+- Cite the source of your data. ( In the docstring of your data_source file, and on the ``AUTHORS.rst`` Data Sources section and, of course, include yourself among the contributors).

 - Units should be in metric system, codes like country codes, should be ISO.